What is a Slack Channel?

 • #it-requests

 Adding a topic and description also helps.
-When people are searching for a channel, a short explanation gives them the context they need to decide if it’s relevant.
+When people search for a channel, a brief explanation gives them the context they need to decide if it's relevant.

 Best Practices for Managing Channels

 Slack works best when your channels are intentional and organized.
-Use these habits to keep things clear and useful:
+Follow these habits to keep things clear and useful:

-• Choose public channels unless there is a reason to restrict access
+• Choose public channels unless there's a reason to restrict access.

-• Add a topic and description to clarify the purpose of each channel
+• Add a topic and description to clarify each channel's purpose.

 This approach keeps your workspace clean and helps your team move faster.